Program Coordinator: Liberty Page, M.S.

 The program consists of a common core that exposes students to a wide range of computing and technology topics, including the study of databases, hardware, networks, programming, security, and cyber forensics.
 Electives allow the student to select advanced courses and a senior design project from one of three focus areas: cyber forensics and security, network administration and security, or wireless networking.

 Areas of application include network development, computer system and network administration, and investigation of computer crime.
-Typical initial job titles might be IT support, network designer, network security technician, and forensic analyst.
-With several years of experience, job titles might be network administrator or security manager.
+Typical initial job titles might be cybersecurity analyst, security specialist, penetration tester, IS Security Engineer, network security analyst, network designer, network security technician, and forensic analyst.
+With several years of experience, job titles might be application security engineer, network administrator or IS security manager.

 An internship enriches the academic experience of the student, providing exposure to a working computing environment and the interpersonal relationships of a workplace.
 Each internship is a partnership between the student and an employer or organization, with oversight by the academic advisor.
 Students must complete 60 credits toward the bachelor’s degree before an internship is attempted.
 To complete the internship, a student must perform at least 200 hours of work related to the major, submit an essay about the experience, and submit evaluations completed by both student and work supervisor.